 Honesty says, “This sucks and here’s why.
 This can be improved and here’s how.
 This will be great, but this is what I have to do to make it great.”
 Honesty also includes pointing out where you did well and reminding yourself to do well in those spots again.

-Don’t let insecurities stop you from writing.
+Don’t let insecurities stop you from writing good content.
 Let honesty help you become a better writer.
 How do you tell the difference?
 Insecurity is negative; it makes you feel bad.
 Honesty is positive; it points out the issue so it can be improved.
 Learn to tell the difference and apply yourself to strengthening your writing skills.

 Grammar and Voice

 The rules of English grammar aren’t easy, even for native speakers.
 Is it were or was?
 Who or whom?
 Did you know have got is redundant?
 If grammar is an issue for you, the best investment you could ever make is to buy a book about it.

 Now voice… well, voice isn’t so easy.
 You’ll have many web writers tell you to write the way you talk.
 I understand why, but I don’t agree.
 The concept behind writing the way you speak is because it’s a more engaging read, as well as reading more smoothly.
 Here’s the problem with that.

 I’m from the Midwest.
 According to many people I know, I have an accent.
 What I actually have is a drawl and the unfortunate habit of talking fast.
 Together, it sounds slurred and – to be honest – sometimes slow-witted.
 Let me give you an example: